 Good Samaritan hosted the Annual Revival in February, 2004.
 Evangelist Connie Russell, State Y.P.W.W Representative for the 3rd Ecclesiastical Jurisdiction was our speaker.
-During March 2004, Pastor Herbert Robinson was elevated from Third Administrative Assistant to Second Administrative Assistant to Bishop J. C. Williams in March.
+During March 2004, Pastor Herbert Robinson was elevated from Third Administrative Assistant to Second Administrative Assistant to Bishop J. C. Williams.
 Good Samaritan had its first Gospel Festival on its newly constructed parking lot in July.
 Minister Benjamin Robinson became a licensed minister in August and he ministered in a three-day, spirit-filled, soul saving youth revival here at Good Samaritan.
 Our first historic ordination services for Deacons and Deaconesses of which, there were three Deacons and five Deaconesses who received credentials August 29, 2004

 The Purity Department first annual day celebration was held on February 19, 2006.
 The Boys League and Purity Class had their first coed Wisconsin Dells trip with their leaders Deacon Jerome Smith, Sr. and Deaconess Markeitha Smith August 3-5, 2006.
 Good Samaritan establishes its first Annual Rib Fest August 25 & 26th.